What Types of Businesses Can Reopen?

 The public health orders in both Nunavut and the Northwest Territories are rapidly changing in response to new information about the effects and spread of COVID-19.
 Before employers take any action, consultation with government officials to ensure they are acting on the most recent information and consulting with legal counsel is recommended.

 Sandra is the Administrative Partner for the firm's Yellowknife office.
-She practices in the areas of labour and employment, civil litigation, administrative and child protection law.
-Sandra acts as an advocate for governments, private companies, and administrative boards in both the Northwest Territories and Nunavut for ...
+She practices in the areas of labour and employment, human rights, and administrative law.
+She acts as an advocate for governments, private companies, and administrative boards in both the Northwest Territories and ...

 Our North of 60 Blog provides commentary on current legal trends and developments, and legislative updates affecting businesses in Northern Canada.